tmich0024/final_project/README.md

 - displayPlayerHand(): shows the players hand and the total the cards add up to.
 - displayDealerHand(): displays one face up card from the dealers hand and any card that has been added.
 - getBetAmount(): Ask the player for the amount they want to bet on the hand.
-- strat(): shows the correct action for the player and dealers hand.
+- strat(): shows the correct action given the player and dealers hand.

 ### Empathy Map